Pumpkin Crème Brûlée & How to Caramelize Crème Brûlée Video

 Brown Sugar Pumpkin Crème Brûlée Recipe

-- 1 t (3g) ground Cinnamon, freshly grated Vietnamese Cinnamon if you can find it
+- 1 teaspoon (3g) ground Cinnamon , freshly grated Vietnamese Cinnamon is amazing if you can find it

-- 8 T Brown Sugar, or other preferred sugar for topping crème brûlées
+- 1/2 cup Brown Sugar , or other preferred sugar for topping crème brûlées

-- Combine pumpkin puree, 3/4 c brown sugar, egg yolks, vanilla, spices, and sea salt in a med. bowl.
+- Combine pumpkin puree, 3/4 cup brown sugar, egg yolks, vanilla, spices, and salt in a bowl.
 Whisk to combine.

 - Place 8 - 5" diameter x 1" deep ramekins into 2 large roasting pans.
 Carefully divide mixture evenly between the ramekins.
-Using a funnel to avoid splashing, pour enough water into the roasting pans to come 3/4's up the sides of the ramekins.
+Carefully pour enough water into the roasting pans to come 3/4's up the sides of the ramekins (sometimes pouring the hot water in using a funnel helps keep the water from splashing into the custards).
 Carefully place roasting pans in oven.
 (Alternately - place roasting pan w/o water on oven rack pulled partially out.
 Fill it with water 3/4's up the sides of the ramekins, then carefully slide rack into oven.)

-- Bake until custards are just set (edges will be set but the center will still have a little wiggly when gently shook), about 35 minutes.
-(If you over bake the custards they will get tough and loose their smoothness, and if you under bake they will be a little runny.)
+- Bake about 38-45 minutes or until custards are set (edges will be set but the center will still have a slight wiggle when gently shook).
 Carefully remove custards from oven, then using a spatula, remove ramekins from water bath and place on a towel.
 Cool slightly at room temperature, then refrigerate custards until cold.

 - If using brown sugar for the topping, preheat oven to 300°F. Line a sheet pan with baking paper, spread out brown sugar into an even, thin layer.
 Put in oven for a until it starts to dry out (@3-5 min.).
 Remove from oven, allow to cool, then roll with a rolling pin to break up into granules again.
 Reserve until you are ready to serve the creme brulees.